AGWA/git-crypt/README.md

     secretfile filter=git-crypt diff=git-crypt
     *.key filter=git-crypt diff=git-crypt

 Like a .gitignore file, it can match wildcards and should be checked into the repository.
+See below for more information about .gitattributes files.
 Make sure you don't accidentally encrypt the .gitattributes file itself!

 Cloning a repository with encrypted files: